foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 #### Block

-*Bashing your opponents back before sweeping them away with a wide cut.*
+*Bash your opponents back before sweeping them away with a wide cut.*

 * **Disorienting Bash (60):** Bashing causes enemies to take 25% extra damage for 10 seconds.
 * **Deadly Bash 2 (80):** Bashing does ten times more damage.